onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 What is truth?
 Truth is love.
 Truth is togetherness.
 The opposite?
 Falsehood?
 Falsehood brings the existence of me versus it

+truth worshiper
+We need to reward truth more than anything else

 ██████████████████████████████████████████████████████████████████
 # God